mgenware/update-flutter-app-icon/README.md

 ## Known issues

 - Maskable icons for web are not supported.
-You have to manually replaces maskable icons in `web/icons`.
+You have to manually replace the maskable icons in `web/icons`.